bitsmuggler/docs-as-code-a-first-conversion/README.md

 Technologies involved:

-* [arc42](https://arc42.org/) to get the structure for the software architecture documentation
 * [AsciiDoc](https://asciidoc.org/) as format to write the software architecture documentation
 * [Asciidoctor](https://docs.asciidoctor.org/asciidoctor) to generate the representations of the software architecture documentation written in asciidoc